Chords + Lyrics | I’ll Be There

 I’ll Be There Chords: Breaking Down the Iconic Motown Hit

-As an early single from The Jackson 5, I’ll Be There was the fourth major hit from the group.
+As an early single from The Jackson 5, I’ll Be There was the group’s fourth major hit.
 Considering how young Michael was at the time, this is truly remarkable.

 Berry Gordy, the mastermind behind Motown, not only wrote but also produced I’ll Be There.
-Famously, he insisted that Michael’s line “…just look over your shoulders…” remain unchanged, rather than editing it to “shoulder,” as it showcased how young he was.
+Famously, he insisted that Michael’s line “…just look over your shoulders…” remain unchanged, rather than editing it to “shoulder,” as it showcased the singer’s youth.

-Now, let’s dive into the chords, which are primarily in the key of F, to understand how this legendary tune was put together.
+Now, let’s dive into the chords, primarily in the key of F, to understand how this legendary tune was constructed.

 Intro

-The intro contains a common modal interchange, which makes it unclear what key we’re in.
-It follows this progression: I – bVIIx – IV – I, which gives the feel of V – IV – I in Bb.
+The intro contains a common modal interchange, making the key feel ambiguous.
+It follows a I – bVIIx – IV – I progression, giving the feel of V – IV – I in Bb.
 Here’s the progression with extensions:

 | F Fsus4 F | Ebsus4 E Bb | F Fsus4 F | Fsus4 |

-In the course, you get TAB for how to play this keyboard intro on the guitar, here’s a link: I’ll Be There – Guitar Lesson with TAB.
+In the course, you get TAB for how to play this keyboard intro on guitar.
+Here’s the link: I’ll Be There – Guitar Lesson with TAB.

 Verse + Chorus